 The Old Pottery

-The Old Pottery is an idyllic detached stone cottage set in a smallholding in the National Park.
+The Old Pottery is an idyllic detached stone cottage with stained glass windows set in a smallholding in the National Park.
 Whether you're looking for a romantic break, a walking holiday, riding in the hills or just peace and tranquillity, this is for you.

 Nestling within the Preseli Hills, experience the stunning Pembrokeshire scenery and wildlife by walking directly onto the Preseli Moor.
 Just a short drive away are the coastal path, beaches, good restaurants, cafes and pubs.
 Shopping is nearby in Crymych, Newport and Cardigan.